MKand/cloud-hackathons-aiapp/hacks/genai-genkit/solutions.md

 ## Introduction

+This is a coaches guide for this ghack.
-This hack helps you create and deploy a GenAI application using Google Cloud and Firebase Genkit.
+This hack helps you create an GenAI application's flows (see below) using Google Cloud and Firebase Genkit.

 > **Note** If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!

 ## Coach's Guides

-- Challenge 1: Upload the data to the vector database
+- Challenge 1: Set up your working environment
-  - Create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
-Do this using a genkit flow.
+  - We run everything in the cloudshell env using docker to make sure there are no environment differences.
-- Challenge 2: Your first flow that analyses the user's input.
+- Challenge 2: Let's work with Genkit
-  - Create a flow that takes the user's latest input and make sure you extract *any* long term preference or dislike.
+  - We look through the genkit UI and learn how dotprompts work
-- Challenge 3: Flow that analyses the converstation history and transforms the user's latest query with the relevant context.
+- Challenge 3: Explore the movie data
-- Challenge 4: Retrieve the relevant documents from the transformed context created at the previous challenge.
+  - We explore the movie data in the local postgres DB using adminer
+- Challenge 4: Identify vector searchable fields in the Movie db
+  - Some user queries are suitable for vector searches while others need text-match based searches.
-- Challenge 5: Create a meaningful response to the user (RAG flow).
+- Challenge 5: Reconstruct the embeddings
+  - The current db has an embedding field that contains the embedding of nearlt fields in the db.
+This is clearly not necesary.
+We select the necessary fields for vector embeddings and reconstruct embeddings based solely based on those.
+- Challenge 6: Incorporate keyword searches
+  - All the queries so far are only embeddings based.
+We need to incorporate keyword searches too.
+- Challenge 7: The full RAG flow
   - Select the relevant outputs from the previous stages and return a meaningful output to the user.
+- Challenge 8: Evaluating the quality of RAG

+## Coach Prerequisites

+This hack has prerequisites that a coach is responsible for understanding and/or setting up BEFORE hosting an event.
+Please review the [gHacks Hosting Guide](https://ghacks.dev/faq/howto-host-hack.html) for information on how to host a hack event.

+The guide covers the common preparation steps a coach needs to do before any gHacks event, including how to properly setup Google Meet and Chat Spaces.

 ### Student Resources

 Before the hack, it is the Coach's responsibility create and make available needed resources including:

+- Files for students
+- Lecture presentation
 - Terraform scripts for setup (if running in the customer's own environment)

 Follow [these instructions](https://ghacks.dev/faq/howto-host-hack.html#making-resources-available) to create the zip files needed and upload them to your gHack's Google Space's Files area.